Kingussie Camanachd: History

-With the league undecided, Gow announced his intention to stand down at the end of the 2009 season with Stevie Borthwick taking on the role of manager in 2010.
+With the league undecided, Gow announced his intention to stand down at the end of the 2009 season.
+Stevie Borthwick took on the role of manager in 2010.

 Kingussie eventually clinched their 24th league title in 25 years on 5 December by defeating Kyles Athletic.
 This saw them overhaul Newtonmore on goal difference.

 The start of the 2010 season saw Borthwick attempt to blood youngsters.
-Ronald Ross suffered a freak injury tripping on a tennis ball whilst coaching youth shinty, the team lost the first game of the season for the first time in living memory and then suffered a poor 6–0 defeat to Fort William Shinty Club.
-Kingussie have been written off several times before and have always comeback, but 2010 promised to be the most testing season in many years for the club.
-The club did well after a rocky start to the season and defeated Kilmallie to win the MacTavish Cup and were in contention for the league until a couple of games to go.
-The Macaulay Cup was also added to the honours for the season and with a win in the semi-final of the Camanachd Cup, Kingussie was the only team which could achieve the grand slam as of 31 August 2010.
+Ronald Ross suffered a freak injury tripping on a tennis ball whilst coaching youth shinty.
+The team lost the first game of the season for the first time in living memory and then suffered a poor 6–0 defeat to Fort William Shinty Club.
+Kingussie have been written off several times before and have always come back, but 2010 promised to be the most testing season in many years for the club.
+The club did well after a rocky start to the season and defeated Kilmallie to win the MacTavish Cup.
+They were in contention for the league until a couple of games to go.
+The Macaulay Cup was also added to the honours for the season.
+With a win in the semi-final of the Camanachd Cup, Kingussie was the only team which could achieve the grand slam as of 31 August 2010.
 The club was sponsored by npower for 2010.
-However the club lost to local rivals Newtonmore 6–0 in the league which extinguished its league hopes (and ultimately gave its closest rivals its first league title in 25 years) and was beaten 3–2 in the Camanachd Cup Final.
-This was a fine return for a season of rebuilding.
+However, the club lost to local rivals Newtonmore 6–0 in the league, which extinguished its league hopes (and ultimately gave its closest rivals its first league title in 25 years).
+They were beaten 3–2 in the Camanachd Cup final.

-In 2010, the club started up a new website which also had a vote for the greatest XII in the club's history.
+In 2010, the club started up a new website, which held a vote for the greatest XII in the club's history.
 The club also purchased the Dell from Dochfour Estate, from whom it had leased the park for 100 years previous.

 Steven Borthwick was confirmed as manager for 2011 alongside Ronald Ross as captain at the club's 2010 AGM.
-The club had a reasonably successful 2011 winning the MacTavish Cup and reaching the Camanachd Cup Final but in Kingussie terms, this was a disappointing return.
+The club had a reasonably successful 2011, winning the MacTavish Cup and reaching the Camanachd Cup Final, but in Kingussie terms, this was a disappointing return.
 The second team also won the Sutherland Cup.
 Borthwick stood down at the end of 2011.
 Russell Jones was appointed manager for the 2012 season.